tiepdotme/serenade-wind/_posts/2020-09-03-pantry-proteins.md

 In a bowl, whisk eggs and then combine milk and Bisquick until there are no lumps.

-In a pie plate (I use a pyrex), spread cooked vegetables, then sprinkle corned beef and cheese on top, spreading evenly.
+In a pyrex pie plate, spread cooked vegetables, then sprinkle corned beef and cheese on top, spreading evenly.
 Pour Bisquick milk mixture and place pie in a 400 degree pre-heated oven.

 Bake for 25-35 minutes until puffed golden brown and custard is set.
 Cool for 10-15 minutes before serving.

 *Galley notes*

 The canned corn beef can be overwhelming in these proportions.
 In the next iteration of this, I would halve the amount of corn beef for this recipe and save half of it for a corn beef hash with a fried eggs.

+For passage-making, you can reduce the cooking time by portioning this recipe in muffin tins.
+Baking time is halved and individual servings can be stored or served on napkins, thus reducing water use for washing dishes.

 {% assign pwimg="dhn-canned-crabcakes" %}
 {% assign pwcaption="" %}